pvdz/zeparser3/tests/testcases/parser/parens/arrow/directives_for_arrows/eval/eval_in_parenless_async_arrow_arg_name_with_directive.md

 `````
 throws: Parser error!
-  Cannot use future reserved keyword `eval` as param of an arrow in strict mode
+  Cannot use this name (eval) as a variable name because: Cannot create a binding named `eval` in strict mode

 async eval => {"use strict";}
            ^------- error
 `````